Can I just get started Quickly?

 - Chat and Mute.
 This is a tool that can be helpful if we have many people attending.
 For example:

-- Also in this Chat area, participants can type in messages for only us or for everyone to see instead of talking over each other.
+- Also in this Chat area, participants can type in messages instead of talking over each other

-Good Luck!
-And don’t forget, if you then need to share documents online, Dropbox may be a tool you may also want to look at.
+P.S. if you then need to share documents online, check out my Dropbox post.
 Zoom + Dropbox makes working remotely much easier!